Please log in to give feedback.

 - We affirm that all human progress is the result of individuals cooperating freely and voluntarily for mutual benefit based on trust and the five essential freedoms including: Freedom of speech; Freedom of the press; Freedom of religion; Freedom of assembly and association and Freedom to protest government decisions.

 - This cooperation cannot be coerced, enforced or directed because this requires the exercise of power.
-The reason why all collectivist experiments like socialism have failed and will always fail is because “power tends to corrupt; absolute power corrupts absolutely” leading to the breakdown of trust and requiring greater and greater force to maintain civil society until tyranny emerges and society collapses on a mountain of bones.
+This is the reason why fascism, socialism and other systems where power is concentrated have failed and will always fail because “power tends to corrupt; absolute power corrupts absolutely” leading to the breakdown of trust and requiring greater and greater force to maintain civil society until tyranny emerges and society collapses on a mountain of bones.

 - Over millennia of civilization we have learned that certain behaviours build trust while others destroy trust.
-These behaviours we refined, codified into value systems and even built into our religions labeling them as virtues and vices, respectively.
+We refined the positive behaviors into moral values which we enshrined in our religions labeling them as virtues and their opposites as vices.

 - There is nothing relative about how these behaviours impact on our ability to cooperate based on trust.
-They are immutable as the law of gravity and this exposes the poison of political postmodernism in relation to how humans build civil societies based on trust.
+They are immutable as the law of gravity and this exposes the poison of postmodern neoliberalism - a disasterous experiment in trying to build a global society based on the vices instead of the virtues.

 - We instill these values through a process of socialization that starts with parenting, continues through schooling and then reinforced through personal experience in adulthood.